sunchao/hadoop/hadoop-hdfs-project/hadoop-hdfs/src/site/markdown/ObserverNameNode.md

 To enable observer support, first you'll need a HA-enabled HDFS cluster with more than 2 namenodes.
 Then, you need to transition Standby NameNode(s) into the observer state.
-An example setup would be running 3 namenodes in the cluster, one active, one standby and one observer.
+An minimum setup would be running 3 namenodes in the cluster, one active, one standby and one observer.
+For large HDFS clusters we recommend running two or more Observers depending on the intensity of read requests and HA requirements.

 Note that currently Observer NameNode doesn't integrate fully when automatic failover is enabled.
 If the